Kangran/turtle-trading/README.md

 Drop markets with null prices.
 Set markets as validated markets

 # compute-average-true-range
 Compute average true range, or N, using ATR in TA-Lib.
+Use a rolling window that is 1 day larger than the moving average.

 Average true range: https://mrjbq7.github.io/ta-lib/func_groups/volatility_indicators.html
 Modules: https://www.quantopian.com/help#ide-module-import

+# compute-dollar-volatility
+Compute dollar volatility.
+Multiply contract `tick_size` by `average_true_range`.

 # what
 - Components of a complete trading system